pmasschelier/pmasschelier.github.io/content/posts/nasm-preprocessor.md

 ; from now the macro will expand to 2
 ```

-A numeric macro can also be defined using the %strlen directive which will give the macro the length of the expanded parameter if its a string.
+A numeric macro can also be defined using the %strlen directive which will define a macro equals to the length of the expanded parameter if its a string.

 We also have a directive to define macro strings: %defstr
 ```asm